gatling/gatling/src/sphinx/general/scenario.rst

 ``repeat``
 ^^^^^^^^^^

+Repeat the loop a specified amount of times.

 .. includecode:: code/Scenario.scala#repeat-example

 *times* can be an Int, an EL string pointing to an Int Session attribute, or an ``Expression[Int]``.